Skip to main content

 The secondary split contains supplementary payment sources (e.g., gift cards).
 Multiple secondary methods can be in the split simultaneously.

-// Add a gift card to the split
+// Add a gift card to the split with a specific amount

 await token.take(amount);